RFC 7030, the silliEST edition. Brought to you by Brandon @ cyb3r.sh

 openssl x509 -in root.pem -noout -fingerprint

-# Can we validated the intermediate against the root?
+# Can we validate the intermediate against the root?

 openssl verify -CAfile root.pem intermediate.pem